Lecture: Dots

 We often represent an ngon as a sequence of n

-Can you compute the fourth?
+Can you compute a fourth?
 If so, write down an algorithm.

 In Thursday, you're going to be making shapes out of dots.
 These shapes will be parameterized, meaning there's going to be a little control overlaid on the canvas allowing the user to tweak the shape in some way.
 Let's make a parametric shape today to “ramp” up to that activity.
 How about a renderer that draws n